 And the estimate of God for you is of inestimable value.
 It is.
-This is where the self-esteem movement ultimately fails because the self-esteem movement says that “I should have a high esteem of myself”.
+This is where the self-esteem movement I think completely fails because the self-esteem movement says that “I should have a high esteem of myself”.
 But what happens if I am deluded in my estimate of myself, which I will be?
 Or I come into a collision course with other people who think that they are the centre of the universe when I think I am the centre of the universe?
 It’s completely arbitrary.

 And those in the self-esteem movement who say that you pick up your self-esteem from others – well what’s to say that the person who says ‘you are wonderful, or you are terrible’ is right?
 And why should they hold sway over the people who say the opposite to what they are saying?
 You see this picking up yourself esteem from yourself or others is just a wind that blows over the place but to get God’s esteem where he says ‘this is factual, objective, authoritative, decisive, comforting and liberating’ – it’s wonderful.
 It means you walk out of here, and you say this is what God says, and it’s got nothing to do with me being cute or wonderful or excellent – it’s got to do with HIM declaring this and proving it in the words of the Scriptures and the cross of Christ.

 So we have to learn to say to ourselves when we put our faith in Christ something like this: – You know we have to say

 ‘Behind my faith the God of grace drew me to Christ.’

 ‘I have put my faith in Christ and behind that he drew me to Christ.’

 And we have to say to ourselves